U.S., Meta spar over date of antitrust trial - NewsBreak

 U.S., Meta spar over date of antitrust trial

-WASHINGTON, Feb 23 (Reuters) - U.S. regulators and Meta Platforms Inc (FB.O) are at odds over when to start a high-profile antitrust trial, with the Federal Trade Commission proposing December 2023 and the Facebook parent company asking for more time.
+WASHINGTON (Reuters) - U.S. regulators and Meta Platforms Inc are at odds over when to start a high-profile antitrust trial, with the Federal Trade Commission proposing December 2023 and the Facebook parent company asking for more time.

 According to a joint filing in the U.S. District Court in Washington late on Tuesday, the FTC proposed a Dec.
 11, 2023, start date to allow time for discovery, including document and data production.